viksl/krita-plugin-custom-canvas-rotation/README.md

       really make sense for anyone but I'm leaving this note here just in case)

 ## 5/ Known Issues
+- There's a slight delay at the beginning
+    No solution so far
 - A red crossed circle might appear while rotating the canvas (or may hang around after)
     Solution:   This it not a problem but a feature.
 This tells you the layer is locked so you know you can't draw on it.
 Krita doesn't do update when the lock